camaraproject/ReleaseManagement/.github/ISSUE_TEMPLATE/issue_pm_template.md

 ---
-name: ☁ Subproject management 🎂
+name: ☁ WG management 🎂
-about: Indicate an issue with subproject repository or release management
+about: Indicate an issue with working group repository or release management
 title: ''
-labels: 'subproject management'
+labels: 'wg management'
 assignees: ''

 ---